 Both documents become binding contracts for the parties.

 Because of that, before the execution of the contract, or during its negotiation, it is essential that a Spanish lawyer advices the purchasers to help them avoid making fatal mistakes which may lead to the loss of the money paid as reservation or deposit.

-Property transactions come with many nuances; a Spanish lawyer who knows land law is therefore essential, especially considering that they will assist in negotiations involving large amounts of money.
+Property transactions come with many nuances; a Spanish lawyer who knows the lie of the land and the law itself is therefore essential, especially considering that they will assist in negotiations involving large amounts of money.

 We recommend you to hire a Spanish lawyer to seek further advice on the matter.

 ITE or “Inspección Técnica de Edificios” is a document that allows us to find out about any potential defects in the property.